collocations.org

 lie

-The simplest explanation for his achievements lies in his greater ability and superiority over his contemporaries at university.
+The simplest explanation for his achievements lies in his greater ability and superiority over his contemporaries at college.

 She left suddenly and without explanation.